The Beauty Of Grief

 Stage One - Heartbreak

 I could see the sadness in her eyes before she even said it.
-I instantly knew that you had gone and I would never see you again.
-My heart just shattered and crumbled to pieces, life had just completely changed in the space of 5 seconds.
-I guess I was too naive and thought you would be with me forever.
+I instantly knew that you had gone, and I would never see you again.
+My heart shattered and crumbled into a million pieces, life had just completely changed in a flick of a switch.
+I thought you would be with me forever.
 I never even got to say my last goodbye.
+I miss you already.
+I am so sad.
+What am I going to without you ?

 I saw you for the first time today since you passed away.
 You looked the same, it was almost like you were just sleeping.
 I secretly tried to wake you up by touching your face but the harsh coldness made me jump.
-It gave me goosebumps on my arms and I got knots in my stomach.
+It gave me goose bumps on my arms and I got knots in my stomach.
 Your hands felt the same, they was in the same old structure as they always have been.
 They were still quite flexible and I was playing with them the whole time.
-For a second life felt normal again because even though you weren’t breathing you was still there, still there in the same room as me.
+For a second life felt normal again because even though you weren’t breathing you was still there, still there in the same room as me, hand in hand.

 Stage Four - Emerge

-Your gravestone was put up today and it looks really nice, we put your bubble tube on it and music notes because we know they were your favourite things.
+It’s been months now and your gravestone was put up today and it looks really nice, we put your bubble tube on it and music notes because we know they were your favourite things.
 Seeing your name on the gravestone gave a sense of reality on the fact that you really are gone and we won’t be seeing you again.
 I have good news for you this time … I’m starting to feel better now, I’m emerging out of this sadness and we have started looking for a new house.
-There’s so many memories here and it is a tiny bit sad to leave, however the memroies will forvere remain with me.
+There’s so many memories here and it is a tiny bit sad to leave, however the memories will forever remain with me.

 Stage Five - Acceptance